surhh/surhh.github.io/README.md

 -    Only uncompressed FITS data is supported
 -    Command line exporting of FITS file  (see -h, -e command line switches).

-     *Note: the console output is not visible on Windows platform.*
+     *Note: the console output is not visible on Windows platform.
+The command line supports image exporting only in "Original" mapping mode.*

 # How to build under Linux